AidenEyre/acli/README.md

 - [ ] When adding ssh aliases, sometimes I see the question pop up twice.
 For example, Enter Port Number appearing over Enter Username.
 - [ ] Add bell skipper to modify connect config.
+- [ ] See if I can better handle cmd+k while prompt open.

 ## Versioning